A-kly/School-Vault/STAT 151/Data and Variables.md

 | Total       | 48      | 24         | 72    |
 - Table that shows data for two variables.
 - Two categorical variables are said to be independent or not associated if the conditional distributions of one variable is the same in each category of the other variable.
+	- When two variables are not associated, then we say one of the variables is homogeneous with respect to the other variable.

 ### Bar chart
 ![[Pasted image 20230912112115.png|500]]
 ### Pie chart